What are “Invented Words”?

 An interesting characteristic of technical writing is the frequent use of invented words.
 These include:

-Each of these invented word groups is discussed below.
-The best advice about including them in your document is, as always, be aware of your audience.
+Make sure you know your audience when including these words in your document.
 Are most of your readers familiar with the invented word?
-If not, you either need to define the word in context (if it is an important word for them to understand) or consider replacing it with a more familiar synonym.
+If not, you either need to define the word in context or consider replacing it with a more familiar synonym.

 Clipped Forms

 Clipped forms are new words formed by shortening longer words.
-Many clipped forms are used so widely that people neither recognize them as such nor remember the underlying longer word from which they were they were derived.
-The word bus is an example; it originates from the word omnibus.
-In its first uses as a clipped word, it was written with an apostrophe (‘bus) to show the part of the word that had been omitted.
-Over time it appeared without the apostrophe and today most people think of bus as the whole word.
+We use some clipped forms so often that people neither recognize them as such.
+Take the word bus, for example, which originates from the word omnibus.
+We first saw it written with an apostrophe (‘bus) to show the omitted part of the word.
+Over time we dropped the apostrophe, and today most people think of bus as the whole word.

-modern white, grey, and black city bus.
-Word “Omnibus” is underneath, with “Omni” struck outSome examples of technical words derived from clipping are spec (from specification), lab (from laboratory), and, of course, app (from application).
-An interesting thing about clipped words like these is that even though they don’t sound like English words, we treat them the same as other words and add plural markers to them: specs, labs, apps.
+More examples include spec (from specification), lab (from laboratory), and, of course, app (from application).
+Even though these clipped words don’t sound like English words, we treat them like other words and make them plural: specs, labs, apps.

-While most clipped words are intuitive in origin, is it important for your readers to know the derivations of clipped words in your documentation?
+While most clipped words are intuitive in origin, should your readers know the derivations of clipped words in your documentation?
 Probably not, as long as your readers know the reference.
-If you typically use industry specific clipped words but are writing for a non-industry audience, then it’s better to use the longer forms of the words.
+If you typically use industry-specific clipped words but are writing for a non-industry audience, use the longer forms of the words.

 Back-Formations

-Back-formations, like clipped forms, are derived by shortening longer words, but back-formations are formed by removing a suffix (or supposed suffix), enabling the new word to serve as a different part of speech; for example, the verb to donate, derived from the noun from donation.
-Back-formation has always been a common process in English because they fill a hole where no single word exists to cover a multiple-word meaning.
+Back-formations, like clipped forms, come from shortening longer words.
+However, back-formations remove a suffix (or supposed suffix), enabling the new word to serve as a different part of speech.
+For example, we derive the verb to donate from the noun donation.
+Such words fill a hole where no single word exists to cover a multiple-word meaning.

 Sometimes linguistic purists object to new words formed in this manner and dismiss them as slang or jargon.
-Two of examples are the back formed verbs to incent and to conversate.
-The verb to incent, used in sales, is a back-formation derived from the noun incentive, and it means “to motivate for money.”
-The verb to conversate is a back-formation of noun conversation and means to have a conversation.
-Purists might say, “OK, we’ll give you incent because it fills a hole (though it still sounds funny to our ears), but conversate is unnecessary because there is already a perfectly good existing verb with the same meaning, to converse.”
+Two examples include the back-formed verbs to incent and to conversate.
+The verb to incent, used in sales, is a back-formation derived from the noun incentive.
+It means “to motivate for money.”
+The verb to conversate is a back-formation of noun conversation and means “to have a conversation.”
+Purists might say, “OK, we’ll give you incent because it fills a hole), but conversate is unnecessary because we already use an existing verb with the same meaning, to converse.”

 Blends